WangYiYeFei/WangYiYeFei.github.io/index.md

-## Yafei Wang
+## Yafei Wang/王亚飞

 Yafei Wang currently works at the Center for Composite Materials (CCMS), School of Astronautics, Harbin Institute of Technology (HIT).
-Yafei does research in soft matters, particularly instability and their mechanics.
+Yafei does research in the mechanics of slender structures, particularly instability and their mechanics.

-## Research Interest
+## Research Interest/研究兴趣

 - Mechanics design of Kirigami and Origami
 - Mechanics response of low dimensional material
 - Mechanics of lattice material, cellular material
 - Mechanical metamaterial

-## Publication Lists
+## Publication Lists/发表论文

 12-	Wang Y F, Wang C G. Buckling of ultrastretchable kirigami metastructures for mechanical programmability and energy harvesting.
 International Journal of Solids and Structures, 2021, 213: 93-102.